 - The shoe must not have a high heel and you should check that the shoe is able to bend around the area where the ball of your foot is.

 - You should also make sure that when you push downwards to the toe, that the heel of the walking shoe should lift upwards from the ground.

 - Also, make sure that the shoe has adequate arch support and has good padding and cushioning at the heel and mid-sole.

 - If possible, try to buy a shoe that bends with each step.
 You don’t want to have plantar fasciitis shoes that are too rigid and inflexible.
 Getting the right balance is important.

 Do children need special shoes for heel pain?

-Looking after your kids feet is a very important job as an parent and definitely something you want to be sure you are doing right.
+Looking after your kids’ feet is a very important job as a parent and definitely something you want to be sure you are doing right.
 After all, you don’t want your child to have issues with their feet when they are older.

-We’ve to teach kids from a early age, the most important role that shoes plays and that you’re carrying your entire body-weight on your feet.
-Made to measure footwear should be encouraged from a early age and never to be concerned along with the most recent style and looking cool and much more about feeling more comfortable.
+We’ve to teach kids from an early age, the most important role that shoes play and that you’re carrying your entire body-weight on your feet.
+Made to measure footwear should be encouraged from an early age and never to be concerned along with the most recent style and looking cool and much more about feeling more comfortable.

-Choosing good quality Baby shoes will make you feel much better and more confident with yourself and much better position, because there’ll be minimum circulation issues and more than likely to be know corns and also calluses.
+Choosing good quality Baby shoes will make you feel much better and more confident with yourself and much better position because there’ll be minimum circulation issues and more than likely to know corns and also calluses.